How to Train Your Dog With an Invisible Fence

 By now your dog should be familiar with the boundary line and should be retreating without your interference.
 This is a good time to introduce distractions like their favorite toys or just familiar people walking by.
 Once you're happy with the results and can rest assured that your pet won't give in and cross the boundary line, it's safe to move on to the next step.

-Step 4 - Taking the leash off
+Step 4 - Taking the leash off and let your dog test the invisible fence

 Before moving on to this step you will have to be completely confident that your dog can retreat from the invisible dog fence without your interference.
 If that is the case move to phase - removing the leash.